 Elastic Load Balancing (ELB) allows the distribution of incoming traffic to your Amazon AWS infrastructure across multiple instances.
 This represents a great tool in avoiding failures in your applications and web traffic.
 ELB automatically detects failures in your EC2 instances and redirects traffic to other available instances.

-During this lab, we will launch an Auto Scaling Group (ASG) behind a Classic Load Balancer, we will build everything from scratch, in the end of this lab we should have an infrastructure that looks like this:
+During this Lab, we will launch an Auto Scaling Group (ASG) behind a Classic Load Balancer and build everything from scratch.
+In the end of this Lab, we should have an infrastructure that looks like this: